-Shared Work program provides an alternative for employers faced with a reduction in force by allowing businesses to divide available work or hours among affected employees in lieu of layoffs while allowing employees to receive a portion of Unemployment Insurance benefits while working reduced hours.
+ARIZONA@WORK network that offers no-cost workforce readiness services and revised Shared Work program that provides an alternative for employers faced with a reduction in force by allowing businesses to divide available work or hours among affected employees in lieu of layoffs while allowing employees to receive a portion of Unemployment Insurance benefits while working reduced hours.

 U.S. Department of Labor

-Information about workplace safety, wages, hours, and leave, unemployment insurance flexibilites, support for dislocated workers and states, and more.
-INFO: dol.gov/coronavirus
+U.S. Department of Labor provides information about workplace safety, wages, hours, and leave, unemployment insurance flexibilities, support for dislocated workers and states, and more.

 Arizona Small Business Association (ASBA)